-Transcript of diplomat Bill Taylor’s testimony to impeachment panel released
+Ukraine envoy had ‘clear understanding’ on quid pro quo, but no firsthand knowledge of Trump plans: transcript

-Democrats on Wednesday released a transcript of testimony from Bill Taylor, the U.S. diplomat who told lawmakers conducting the impeachment inquiry last month that President Trump was willing to hold up military aid to Ukraine over his push for the country to investigate matters that could benefit him politically.
+Democrats on Wednesday released a transcript of testimony from U.S. diplomat Bill Taylor in which he claimed to have a “clear understanding” that President Trump wanted to leverage military aid to Ukraine in return for investigations that could benefit him politically -- while acknowledging he didn't have firsthand knowledge of "what was in the president's mind."

 “That was my clear understanding, security assistance money would not come until the President [of Ukraine] committed to pursue the investigation,” Taylor said.

-Taylor is a top U.S. diplomat in Ukraine who has emerged as a key figure of interest in the Trump impeachment inquiry.
+Taylor is a top U.S. diplomat in Ukraine who has emerged as a key figure of interest in the Trump impeachment inquiry, having alleged a quid pro quo was at play despite White House denials.

+The transcript shows that Taylor testified he had been told by other officials that the White House was willing to hold up both military aid and a prospective White House meeting with Ukraine's president to extract a public announcement from Kiev that probes related to election interference and a company linked to former Vice President Joe Biden's son were underway.

+"That's what Ambassador Sondland said," Taylor said, referring to E.U. ambassador Gordon Sondland.
+"He said that they were linked.
+They were linked."

 TRUMP-UKRAINE HOUSE IMPEACHMENT INQUIRY TO START 'OPEN HEARINGS' NEXT WEEK

-In the transcript, Taylor testified that he had been told by other officials that the White House was willing to hold up both military aid and a prospective White House meeting to extract a public announcement from Ukraine that probes related to election interference and a company linked to former Vice President Joe Biden's son were underway.

-But Republicans have pushed back that Taylor did not have firsthand knowledge regarding the key events in question, but rather based his testimony off conversations with others.

-In one exchange between GOP Rep. Lee Zeldin and Taylor during his deposition, Taylor was asked whether he had any “firsthand knowledge” of Trump conditioning an investigation into the 2016 election and the Bidens on military aid.
+In one exchange between GOP Rep. Lee Zeldin and Taylor during his deposition, Taylor was asked whether he had any firsthand knowledge of Trump conditioning an investigation into the 2016 election and the Bidens on military aid.

-Taylor clarified that he did not speak to the president, or have any direct communication with the president regarding the requests for investigations.
-Instead, he said he was basing much of his testimony on what former United States Special Representative for Ukraine Negotiations Kurt Volker and E.U. ambassador Gordon Sondland told him.
+Taylor said he did not speak to the president, or have any direct communication with the president regarding the requests for investigations.
+Instead, he said he was basing much of his testimony on what former United States Special Representative for Ukraine Negotiations Kurt Volker and Sondland told him.

 “What I know is what Ambassador Sondland was able to tell me about those investigations and Ambassador Volker,” Taylor said.
-“I don't know what was in the President's mind.”
+“I don't know what was in the president's mind.”

+Pressed by Zeldin on where the condition for the aid was coming from, he referenced Trump lawyer Rudy Giuliani and said, “I think it was coming from Mr. Giuliani.”

+When Zeldin asked, “But not from the president?” he replied, “I don't know.”

-Taylor, repeatedly, stated that he did not have any “firsthand” communication with the president or his lawyer Rudy Giuliani—“only with Sondland and Volker”
+Taylor, repeatedly, stated that he did not have any firsthand communication with the president or Giuliani—“only with Sondland and Volker.”

+Taylor also testified of a “highly” “irregular, informal” communication channel that he saw leading up to the highly controversial July 25 phone call between Trump and Ukrainian President Volodymyr Zelensky.

+“I became increasingly concerned that our relationship with Ukraine was being fundamentally undermined by an irregular, informal channel of U.S. policymaking, and by the withholding of vital security assistance for domestic, political reasons,” Taylor said, adding that he believed that withholding the military aid “in exchange for help with a domestic political campaign in the United States would be crazy.”

+Taylor said that he was “clearly in the regular channel,” but was also in the “irregular one” to the extent that Volker and Sondland included him in “certain conversations.”

+“Although this irregular channel was well-connected in Washington, it operated mostly outside of official State Department channels,” Taylor said.

-He testified of a July 28 conversation with National Security Council aide Tim Morrison, who told him of a conversation Sondland had with top Ukraine aide Andriy Yermak that security assistance money would not come until Ukraine President Volodymyr Zelenskyy committed to pursue the Burisma investigation.
+He testified of a July 28 conversation with National Security Council aide Tim Morrison, who told him of a conversation Sondland had with top Ukraine aide Andriy Yermak that security assistance money would not come until Zelensky committed to pursue the Burisma investigation.

+“I understood that the reason for investigating Burisma was to cast Vice President Biden in a bad light,” Taylor said, adding that it would benefit “a political campaign for the re-election of President Trump.”

 Burisma Holdings is the Ukrainian natural gas company where Biden’s son Hunter was employed in a lucrative role despite no relevant expertise.